ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 * **NSX Manager** provides a graphical user interface (GUI) and REST APIs for creating, configuring, and monitoring NSX-T Data Center components such as segments, logical routers, and firewalls.
 NSX Manager provides a system view and it is the management component of NSX-T Data Center.
 * **NSX Host Transport Nodes** participate in an NSX-T Data Center overlay or NSX-T Data Center VLAN networking.
 Each provisioned ESXi host in the VPC must be enabled to be a Transport Node.
 * **NSX Edge Transport Nodes** are service appliances, which are dedicated to running centralized network services that cannot be distributed to the hypervisors.
-Edge Nodes are grouped in one or several edge gateway clusters, representing a pool of capacity.
+Edge Nodes are grouped in one or several gateway clusters, representing a pool of capacity.

 When deployed on {{site.data.keyword.vpc_short}}, the VMware virtual machines (VMs) hosted on {{site.data.keyword.cloud_notm}} bare metal server for {{site.data.keyword.vpc_short}} can be connected to NSX-T overlay segments.
 NSX-T segments are logically abstracted network segments in a defined Transport Zone.
 A Transport Zone is a container that defines the potential reach of Transport Nodes, Hosts, or Edges.
 The NSX-T segments support line-rate switching and distributed routing in the ESXi hosts.
 Also, it uses Geneve encapsulation for this overlay traffic to identify and isolate L2 segments over a common L3 infrastructure.
 In this design, Geneve traffic traverses between the defined Transport Nodes that use {{site.data.keyword.vpc_short}} as the underlying transport network.

 In addition to basic software defined overlay networks, NSX-T brings many embedded advanced features.
-They are Network Address translation, site to site IPsec VPNs, firewall policies, inclusion of guest introspection within firewall policies, and advanced netflow tracking.
+The features are Network Address translation, site to site IPsec VPNs, firewall policies, inclusion of guest introspection within firewall policies, and advanced netflow tracking.
 Describing these features in detail is beyond the scope of this document.
 For more information about NSX-T, see [VMware NSX-T Data Center Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/index.html){: external}.

 ## NSX-T data center deployment architecture
 {: #vpc-ryo-nsx-t-dplarch-managers}